Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Lymphoepithelial carcinoma

 Lymphoepithelial carcinoma, also known as undifferentiated carcinoma with lymphoid stroma and carcinoma ex lymphoepithelial lesion, is an undifferentiated tumor that is associated with a dense lymphoid stroma.
-An exceptionally high incidence of this tumor is found in the Eskimo and Inuit populations.[
+An exceptionally high incidence of this tumor is found in the Inuit population.[

 In addition to the presence of a parotid or submandibular mass, pain is a frequent symptom, and facial nerve palsy occurs in as many as 20% of patients.[